MicrosoftDocs/msix-docs/msix-src/psf/psf-filesystem-writepermission.md

 ### Stage the Windows app

-Staging the Windows app extracts and unpackages the contents of the Windows app to a local directory.
+Staging the Windows app extracts and unpackages the contents of the app to a local directory.
 Once the Windows App is unpacked to the staging location, you can inject PSF fixup files to correct any unwanted experiences.

 1. In an administrative PowerShell window, set the following variables to target your specific app file and Windows 10 SDK version:
    ```powershell